13 Vitamins from A to K: How to Get Enough

 Vitamin B6

 Key Function: Like the other B vitamins, B6 assists the body to convert fat and also carbohydrates into power, and it contributes to healthy and balanced skin, hair as well as eyes.
 Vitamin B6 is also involved in the brain growth of the unborn child while pregnant and in infancy.
 It also assists the body’s immune system to function properly.
-It is sometimes made use of as a treatment for early morning health issues.
+It is sometimes made used as a treatment for early morning health issues.

 13 Vitamins from A to K vitamin B6